Imuaz/Imuaz/README.md

 **Tech:** FastAPI, PostgreSQL, Microservices

 - Contributed to backend systems for AI chat and community features
-- Worked on tasks, milestones, and resource management APIs
+- Worked on admin, tasks, and child profile management APIs
 - Assisted with backend architecture, authentication, and data flow

 ---